influitive/infl-icons/README.md

 ## Influitive Icons

+### Prerequisites ###

+You need to make sure that you infl-icons css is processed as css?modules in your webpack config, otherwise the fonts won't be picked up.

 ### Adding new icons

 Drop the new icon into the SVG folder and run ```npm run build```.
 Add all the changed files to git and commit.